alfonso-torres/eng84_first_environment_vagrant/README.md

 ### Let's run the tests on our hosts machine and pass the tests by installing the required dependencies

 ### Let's automate the installation of required dependecies in our vagrant file to run our script

+Automation describes a wide range of technologies that reduce human intervention in processes.

 - add shell script path to our Vagrantfile
 - `config.vm.provision "shell", path: "environment/provision.sh"`